 The mentor support is helpful when it comes to challenges that are relatively common in the projects.

-And I found the resume and LinkedIn profile review services valuable as well.
+And I found the resume and LinkedIn profile review services valuable as well, which are available through their Career Resource Center.

 Overall, it was a great learning experience and I continued to use many of the Data Science, Machine Learning, and Python concepts from this program in work situations afterwards.
 Also, I firmly believe that project-based learning is the best way to learn Data Science, Machine Learning, and Python and in that regard, this program is one of the best educational options available.